API reference

 reuse_tape::Bool=false,

-driver that allows a user to pass in a pre-allocated CxxMatrix.
+)A version of the univariate_tpp driver that allows a user to pass in a pre-allocated CxxMatrix.
 More information is given in the guide: Univariate Taylor Polynomial Propagation.